Park Place (Croydon): Plans

 Minerva planned to build a shopping centre, office accommodation and bus station on the site of the Allders department store and St George's Walk.
 The scheduled commencement date for Park Place was originally Autumn 2006.
 Gap, John Lewis, Habitat and Borders expressed their desire to have a store in the centre, with an Apple Store another potential buyer of a unit.
 It was intended that the centre when completed would be 1080000 sqft, with the development adjoining and integrating with the existing Whitgift Centre at its northern end and extend south to Katherine Street.
 The overall site would have taken in part of Park Street and cross the western end of George Street via a bridge and tunnel with the existing Grade II listed frontages in George Street, as well as the North End facade of Allders to be retained.

 A compulsory purchase order by Croydon Council is in the process of being enacted to enable the whole site to come under the ownership of Minerva.
 A major new department store will be located to the south of the new site; originally this was to be a new Allders store, then owned by Minerva, but John Lewis was then lined up to anchor the site.
 On 5 May 2006 John Lewis announced that no development scheme in Croydon met their requirements and that they were not in negotiations with Minerva.
-This has boosted the chances of the newco 'Allders (Croydon) Ltd' being able to secure anchor status in the new development if it is pursued.

-Nestlé, whose UK headquarters in the Nestlé Tower form part of the site, plan to take part of the office accommodation.
+Nestlé, whose UK headquarters in the Nestlé Tower formed part of the site, planned to take part of the office accommodation.

-The development will create a new 'piazza' on Croydon High Street.

-There are proposals to alter Queen's Gardens with updated planting, an ice rink, a performance space and an entrance into Park Place.

 Viability

 The overall viability of the Minerva plans (1.08 million sq.ft. shopping centre) was thrown into doubt following the building of the 1.615 million sq.ft.
-Westfield London shopping centre development in west London (White City) which opened in October 2008 and the existing 1600000 sqft shopping development at Bluewater to the south-east of London.
+Westfield London shopping centre development in White City which opened in October 2008 and the existing 1600000 sqft shopping development at Bluewater in Kent.